Open shelving has transformed from a practical storage solution into one of the most sought-after design elements in modern homes.

 Sagging Shelves:

-Possible Causes: Overloading, inadequate bracket spacing, shelf material too thin
+- Possible Causes: Overloading, inadequate bracket spacing, and shelf material too thin

-Immediate Solutions: Remove excess weight, add support bracket in center
+- Immediate Solutions: Remove excess weight, add a support bracket in the center

-Prevention: Calculate load capacity during initial planning phase
+- Prevention: Calculate load capacity during the initial planning phase

 Loose or Pulling Brackets: